s-herron/hello-world/README.md

 My First Github repository

 This is my first Github repository.
-Hey, no snickering, you were here once too.
+Hey, no smirking, you were here once too.